-- Ready-to-use pre-packaged constructs with a wide range of Transcriptional Response Elements (TREs) or regions for multiple transcriptional factors. - Lentiviral reporter constructs can efficiently transduce nearly all cell types, even those that are difficult-to-transfect such as primary or non-dividing mammalian cells. - Our lentiviral-based reporter system is a novel approach to study transcriptional regulation and offers many advantages over current transcription reporter systems.
+- Ready-to-use pre-packaged constructs with a wide range of Transcriptional Response Elements (TREs) for multiple transcriptional factors. - Lentiviral reporter constructs can efficiently transduce nearly all cell types, even those that are difficult-to-transfect such as primary or non-dividing mammalian cells. - Our lentiviral-based reporter system is a novel approach to study transcriptional regulation and offers many advantages over current transcription reporter systems.
 TR constructs will integrate into the genome and therefore be subject to chromatin regulation (Leung, T.H., et.al., 2004).
 Expression of the reporter gene indicates activation of a given transcriptional response element (TRE) by the cognate transcriptional factor in the natural chromosomal environment rather than in the episomal state in the nucleoplasm as is the case for conventional plasmid-based TR vectors.
 Tandem copies of integration can be avoided, thus allowing for faithful promoter regulation.
-Copy number of reporter constructs can be controlled by varying the multiplicity of infection (MOI). - Construction of stable reporter cell lines is possible with TR lentivectors in just several days with a built-in constitutively expressing Puro or Neo resistance gene. - Monitoring of signaling pathways by flow cytometry (FACS) is enabled by GFP reporters.
+Copy number of reporter constructs can be controlled by varying the multiplicity of infection (MOI). - Construction of stable reporter cell lines is possible with TR lentivectors in just several days without the need for conventional, low efficiency selection of stable transfectants. - Monitoring of signaling pathways by flow cytometry (FACS) is enabled by GFP reporters.

-SBI's pGreenFire1 lentivectors are based on the traditional HIV (Human immunodeficiency virus) vector backbone.
+SBI's pGreenZeo lentivectors are based on the traditional HIV (Human immunodeficiency virus) vector backbone.
 To address biosafety issues, SBI uses a third generation HIV lentiviral vector.
 (Dull, T., et.al., 1998, Miyoshi, H., et.al., 1998, Zufferey, R., et.al.,1999, Ramezani, A., et.al.
 2000).
 In spite of improved biosafety features, third generation HIV cloning vectors still pose a potential biohazard risk due to the possible recombination with endogenous viral sequences to form a self-replicating HIV virus.

-In addition, the pGF1 cloning vectors developed at SBI are self-inactivating as a result of a deletion in U3 region of 3'-LTR.
+In addition, the pGZ cloning vectors developed at SBI are selfinactivating as a result of a deletion in U3 region of 3'-LTR.
 Upon integration into the genome, the 5' LTR promoter is inactivated, which prevents formation of replication-competent viral particles.
-The pGF1 vectors express dscGFP (destabilized) reporter gene and Firefly luciferase_under the control of a minimal CMV (mCMV) promoter linked to transcriptional regulatory elements (TRE) or sequences such as Oct4 conserved region 4.
+The pGZ vectors express dscGFP (destabilized) reporter gene and a zeocin selectable marker (zeoR) under the control of a cell-type specific promoter.
 The WPRE element enhances the expression level of the reporter gene.
-Constitutively expressed Puro/Neo resistant gene allows efficieny selection of stable transfectants.
-Figure 1 shows a map of the pGF1-mCMV vector that expresses green fluorescent protein and Firefly luciferase from the mCMV promoter and can be used as a negative control.
-In order to facilitate the use of the lentivector-based GF system, SBI offers a wide range of transcriptional reporter constructs packaged in VSV-G pseudoviral particles.
+Figure 1 shows a map of the pGZ-CMV vector that expresses green fluorescent protein and zeoR from the constitutive CMV promoter and can be used as a positive control.
+In order to facilitate the use of the lentivector-based GZ system, SBI offers a wide range of cell-specific constructs packaged in VSV-G pseudoviral particles.